mikhelif/SAR_signal_decomposition_toolkit/README.md

-# SAR Sub-Aperture Processor
+# SAR_signal_decomposition_toolkit

-This repository contains Python utilities for Synthetic Aperture Radar (SAR) sub-aperture processing.\
+This repository contains Python utilities for Synthetic Aperture Radar (SAR) signal decomposition of Single Look Complex (SLC) data.\
-It allows the generation of sub-aperture images from SLC products and export of both complex and intensity data to GeoTIFF with down-sampling options in both range and azimuth.\
+It currently supports both azimuth sub-aperture decomposition and range-frequency sub-banding of SLC products, with export of both complex and intensity data to GeoTIFF format.\
 It is designed to be part of a larger SAR processing workflow.

 ------------------------------------------------------------------------